MEET THE MAKERS

 With formal training as a charcoal portrait artist and a BFA in Studio Art, I am available for commissions in a range of subject matter.
 Please visit my portfolio through the link below and feel free to contact me with inquiries.

-My curiosity for our natural world developed at an early age, and that interest has manifested itself as an adult, which is why I have chosen a career as a biologist.
-I am very drawn to the environment and tend to seek out diversity in all aspects of life; particularly if it’s in a place I have never been before.
+My curiosity for our natural world developed at an early age, and that interest has manifested itself as an adult, which is why I chose a career as a biologist.
+I am very drawn to the environment and tend to seek out diversity in all aspects of life, particularly if it’s in a place I have never been before.
 From eclectic landscapes to microscopic assemblages, the arrangement of our world is extremely intricate.
 I continuously search nature in support of conservation and sustainable ways of living, and aim to help educate others on the importance of biodiversity.
 I value living a life in consideration of our earth and want to encourage others to not only reevaluate their material footprint, but to also enjoy the beauty in all features that surround us.

-My favorite materials include a combination of remnants and eccentricities left by species that were once living, as well as inorganic constituents to produce groovy, yet practical pieces.
-Similar to my Earthwhile partners, I am inspired by discarded and residual objects that can be repurposed into functional creations.
+My favorite materials include a combination of remnants and eccentricities left by species what were once living, as well as inorganic constituents to produce groovy, yet practical pieces.
+Similar to my Earthwhile partner, I am inspired by discarded and residual objects that can be repurposed into functional creations.
 I am especially motivated by the ecological relics that can be found just from searching within our terrestrial and aquatic ecosystems.

 I am in the Earthwhile Collective because my friends believe in my message.
 My imagination and creativity have coalesced into an intense belief in change.
 I believe in making a difference no matter how small or seemingly insignificant because I know the resounding impact that a small act of kindness can cause.
 Now, more than ever, it is important to try our hardest to leave a positive impression in a world that exploits people and rewards negativity.